giovannivitale4722/Carbon-Ledger/README.md

-# 🌱 Carbon Ledger
+# 🌱 GreenPrint

 **Reframe bank transactions as carbon spending**

-Carbon Ledger is a FinTech sustainability application that integrates with Capital One's Nessie API (or simulated equivalent) to estimate per-transaction CO₂e emissions.
+GreenPrint is a FinTech sustainability application that integrates with Capital One's Nessie API (or simulated equivalent) to estimate per-transaction CO₂e emissions.
 It empowers users to understand and reduce their carbon footprint through actionable insights and personalized recommendations.

 ## 🎯 Project Overview

 **Problem**: Most people don't understand how their daily spending impacts the environment.

-**Solution**: Carbon Ledger automatically calculates the carbon footprint of every transaction, visualizes trends, and provides actionable advice like "Reduce 20% by switching to public transit twice/week."
+**Solution**: GreenPrint automatically calculates the carbon footprint of every transaction, visualizes trends, and provides actionable advice like "Reduce 20% by switching to public transit twice/week."

 **Sponsor Fit**: Creative use of Capital One financial data for sustainability; empowers climate action through consumer banking.